mathiasg12/SP2/README.md

 ### Design

-- colors: the primary colors used is black(#000000) and white(#FFFFFF), secondary colors include a golden color(#d0a933) for some text that i wanted to stick out and the logo, a lighter golden(#fceb72) for some text that is close to the other golden color, a light green color(#14ff00) used for success messages and for displaying credit on profile page, gray(#e0e0e0) for search bar and sort, red(#ff0000) for error message and dark green(#2d7e26) for success message where white is background and the light green color do not have high enough contrast.
+- colors: the primary colors used are black(#000000) and white(#FFFFFF), secondary colors include a golden color(#d0a933) for some text that I wanted to stick out, and the logo, a lighter golden(#fceb72) for some text that is close to the other golden color, a light green color(#14ff00) used for success messages and for displaying credit on profile page, gray(#e0e0e0) for search bar and sort, red(#ff0000) for the error message and dark green(#2d7e26) for success message where white is background and the light green color do not have high enough contrast.
-- grid: the website uses both flex and bootstrap grid system, most of the pages uses bootstrap grid system for the main layout and the smaller sections eighter uses bootstrap or flex depending on what makes sense it that situation, the grid system is often single collumn for mobile and two column and up depending on the screen width for desktop, on the index page the carousel has single collumn layout for mobile and two column layout for desktop, on the auction site the auction section is using bootstrap container and row but the div that holds the auctions itself is using flex and adds collumns if the screen size allows it
+- grid: the website uses both flex and bootstrap grid system, most of the pages uses bootstrap grid system for the main layout, and the smaller sections either uses bootstrap or flex depending on what makes sense in that situation, the grid system is often single column for mobile and two column and up depending on the screen width for desktop, on the index page the carousel has single column layout for mobile and two column layout for desktop, on the auction site the auction section is using bootstrap container and row but the div that holds the auctions itself is using flex and adds columns if the screen size allows it
-- fonts: I used a font called Isodora for logo, Bemirs for headings and poppins for text
+- fonts: I used a font called Isodora for the logo, Bemirs for headings, and poppins for the text
-- margins: I use bootstrap pre chosen margin system but needed to add some larger margins, so alot of sections and components follow the m1-m5 bootstrap margins this is mainly done to repeat the same styles on the different components, sections often uses m5 or around 48px top and bottom
+- margins: I use bootstrap pre-chosen margin system but needed to add some larger margins, so a lot of sections and components follow the m1-m5 bootstrap margins this is mainly done to repeat the same styles on the different components, sections often use m5 or around 48px top and bottom

 ### Functionality

+- if a user that is not logged in goes to the profile page they are automatically re directed to login
 - carousel made with js
 - get requests to fetch Auctions from the API
 - registered users can log in